rt-stelian/react-notes/README.md

 Viewing Selected Note: When a user clicks on a note in the list, the full content of the selected note is displayed in a modal window or dedicated section.
 Users can view both the title and detailed content of the selected note.

 Delete Note: Users have the option to delete a note from the list.
-By clicking on the trash bin icon (RiDeleteBin2Line), the respective note will be removed from the list.
+By clicking on the trash icon, the respective note will be removed from the list.

 Pinning and Unpinning Notes: The app provides "pin/unpin" functionality for notes.
 By clicking on the pin icon (Pin) next to each note, users can mark a note as "pinned" or "unpinned".
 Pinned notes are placed at the top of the list in the order they were pinned.